jiahaozheng406/jiahaozheng406/README.md

   </span>
 </p>

 I am an AI researcher dedicated to bridging the gap between Computer Science and Natural Sciences.
-My work currently focuses on **Deep Learning** and **Multimodal Agents**, with a growing passion for applying AI to solve fundamental scientific problems (AI4S).
+My work currently focuses on **Deep Learning** and **Multimodal Agents**, with a growing passion for applying AI to solve fundamental scientific problems (AI4S)，espically for Quantum.

 ## 🧭 Future Research Interests